je-nunez/cachegrind_to_NewRelic/README.md

-# cachegrind_to_NewRelic
-upload the measures in cachegrind to New Relic
+# cachegrind to NewRelic

+There are many profiling tools which write its output information in `cachegrind` format.
+This tool is to send that information to `New Relic`.